tjeck97/chess-sharpness-eval/README.md

 ## ⚔️ What Is Sharpness?

 **Sharpness** is a term intended to describe the *difficulty* of a position.
-In some ways, it can serve as a proxy estimate for how much time a player might spend before making a move in a given position.
+In many cases, it can serve as a proxy for how much time a player might spend thinking before making a move.

 Here, it's based on three core components: